marmelab/react-admin/docs/Show.md

 # The Show View

-The Show view displays a record fetched from the API in a readonly fashion.
+The Show view displays a record fetched from the API in a read-only fashion.
 It delegates the actual rendering of the record to a layout component - usually `<SimpleShowLayout>`.
 This layout component uses its children ([`<Fields>`](./Fields.md) components) to render each record field.

 ![post show view](./img/show-view.png)